SivyerLab/pyCrafter4500/README.md

 # pycrafter4500

 This is an unofficial API for some functionality of the Texas Instruments Lightcrafter 4500.
+It is no longer maintained.

 Code adapted for the TI Lightcrafter 4500 from https://github.com/csi-dcsc/Pycrafter6500

 The DLPC 350 is the controller chip on the LCR 4500.

-TI DLPC 350 documentation can be found at: http://www.ti.com/product/DLPC350/technicaldocuments
+TI DLPC 350 documentation can be found at: http://www.ti.com/product/DLPC350/technicaldocuments pycrafter4500 documentation can be found at: https://pycrafter4500.readthedocs.io/en/latest/moduledoc.html

 Doc strings adapted from dlpc350_api.cpp source code.